Key considerations to keep in mind when launching your YouTube business:

 Ad revenues are difficult to predict because they are determined by the YouTube algorithm.
 You can probably expect about $5 per 1000 views once you’ve reached the required levels to qualify for the YPP.
 Your profit margin should be about 90%.

 In your first year or two, you might get six million total views, bringing in $30,000 in annual revenue.
-This would mean $27,000 in profit, assuming that 90% margin.
+This would mean $27,000 in profit, assuming a 90% margin.
 As your channel gains traction, views could climb to 20 million.
 With annual revenue of $100,000, you’d make a great profit of $90,000.

 The only barrier to entry for a YouTube business is the massive competition you’ll face.